yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/alerts-monitoring/prometheus-setup.md

 type: docs
 ---

-YugabyteDB Anywhere provides metrics that are scraped using a Prometheus instance that is created with your YugabyteDB Anywhere installation.
+YugabyteDB Anywhere provides [metrics](../anywhere-metrics/) via a Prometheus instance that is created with your YugabyteDB Anywhere installation.

 You can also set up your own Prometheus instance and use it to scrape universe metrics, and pass the metrics for visualization in Grafana or any other tool that supports Prometheus as a data source.

 ## Kubernetes

-YugabyteDB allows scraping of universe metrics using a ServiceMonitor.
+YugabyteDB allows scraping of universe metrics in Kubernetes using a ServiceMonitor.
 Similar to a Pod or Deployment, ServiceMonitor is also a resource that is handled by the Prometheus Operator.
 The ServiceMonitor resource selects a Kubernetes Service based on a given set of labels.
-With the help of this selected Service, the Prometheus Operator creates scrape configs for Prometheus.
-Prometheus uses these configs to actually scrape the application pods.
+With the help of this selected Service, the Prometheus Operator creates scrape configurations for Prometheus.
+Prometheus uses these configurations to actually scrape the application pods.

 The ServiceMonitor resource can have details like port names or numbers, scrape interval, HTTP path where application is exposing the metrics, and so on.
 In the case of the `yugabytedb/yugabyte` Helm chart, it creates ServiceMonitors for YB-Master as well as YB-TServer pods.